 Racial Equity Council

 Communities of color are leading the way into a just future.
 We’re ready to follow, learn, partner, amplify, and support.
-Each year, NewSchools invites a council of parents, students, educators, and innovators of color that will decide how to invest $1.5 million in funds, exclusively focused on supporting leaders of color with bold new ideas to advance racial equity in education.
+Each year, NewSchools invites a council of parents, students, educators, and innovators of color to the table to decide how to invest $2 million in funds, exclusively focused on supporting leaders of color with bold new ideas to advance racial equity in education.
 Meet our most recent council members and learn about their and previous council members’ motivations and experiences in our blog post and LinkedIn Live BrightSpots episode.